 4. Give Your Inner Critic Some Love

-The main culprit that keeps you from stepping outside your comfort zone and getting the life of your dreams is KCRP, or K-CRAP, the radio station that plays 24/7 in your head.
-The moment you try to do something interesting with your life it slaps you down with such chart-topping killer hooks as “Who do you think you are?” and “You’ll never be good enough!”.
+The main culprit that keeps you from stepping outside your comfort zone and getting the life of your dreams is KCRP or K-CRAP, the radio station that plays 24/7 in your head.
+The moment you try to do something interesting with your life, it slaps you down with such chart-topping killer hooks as “Who do you think you are?” and “You’ll never be good enough!”.

-Have you ever noticed that KCRP’s mean-spirited DJ sounds like your parents, teachers, bosses and other authority figures who shut you down creatively?
+Have you ever noticed that KCRP’s mean-spirited DJ sounds like your parents, teachers, bosses, and other authority figures who shut you down creatively?
 These folks don’t need to stifle you any longer (although they often still do) because your inner critic does it for them.
 That keeps you stuck in a rut.

-5. Embrace Your Inner Weirdo
+5. Embrace Your Inner Self